 Once the agent/owner lodges the bond details, MyBond sends the tenant a notification asking them to pay the amount.

 A tenant can pay their bond contribution either:

 - online via the secure PayWay in the MyBond system

 - via their property manager in a real estate agency (an agent) if the agency accepts bonds, or

-- via Service Tasmania, using their Bond barcode or Bond number.
+- via a Service Tasmania shop, using their Bond barcode or Bond number.

-If the bond is paid to an agent, the agent must lodge it with the Rental Deposit Authority (the RDA) within 10 working days.
-A property manager (agent) must be licensed with the Property Agents Board to collect bond payments.
+Agents must lodge bonds (paid directly to them) with the Rental Deposit Authority (the RDA) within 10 working days.
+A property manager (agent) must have a licence with the Property Agents Board to collect bond payments.

 The RDA holds the money until the end of the tenancy when someone registered against the bond record claims it back.